 Prepaid expenses.
-Expenses paid in advance can be deducted only in the year to which they apply under either the cash or an accrual method.
-For example, suppose you have a subscription to a direct-selling journal that runs out at the end of 1999.
+Expenses paid in advance can only be deducted in the year to which they apply under either the cash or an accrual method.
+For example, suppose you have a subscription to a direct-selling journal that runs out at the end of 2000.
 It will cost you \$30 to renew the subscription for one year or \$54 for 2 years.
-You decide to renew for 2 years and mail your check at the end of November 1999.
-You cannot deduct the \$54 on your 1999 return, even if you use the cash method of accounting.
-However, you can deduct half of the \$54 in 2000 and the other half in 2001.
+You decide to renew for 2 years and mail your check at the end of November 2000.
+You cannot deduct the \$54 on your 2000 return, even if you use the cash method of accounting.
+However, you can deduct half of the \$54 in 2001 and the other half in 2002.